Anti Money Laundering Policy

 Tranzzo collect the below listed verification documents for legal entities prior to the onboarding in order to fully meet its Compliance standards:

-- - Filled in Application Form, signed by Director or authorized person;
+- Filled in Application Form, signed by Director or authorised person;

 When the owner of the Applying Company is another Company(s) additionally to collect the bellow documentation for the company UBO: